Code-Institute-Submissions/Trash-Tournaments/README.md

     + As a **site owner** I want users to clearly see there are people willing to play with and help them improve at [Rocket League](https://www.rocketleague.com/).
     + As a **site owner** I want an organized, intuitive navigation system across all pages.
     + As a **site owner** I want users to see input from people who have participated and their respective ranks.
-    + As a **site owner** I want to include information of upcoming tournaments with a way to convert the schedule for any users time zone.
+    + As a **site owner** I want to include information of upcoming tournaments with a way to convert the schedule for any user's time zone.
     + As a **site owner** I want any user to be able to easily contact me with their details and query for more information.

 ### What is needed now and in future?